jaredjbeard/reconfigurator/docs/source/introduction.rst

 Reconfigurator is a tool for setting up and modify configuration files.
 It has support for the following:
     - Modification of configuration files through both an API and command line interface,
-    - a dense markdown for easily setting configurations or compressing data.
+    - a dense markup for easily setting configurations or compressing data.
     - Functionatity for sampling configurations (for example, to run experiments where parameters are a random variable), and